Kevin-P-Kerr/ND-S/README.md

 ## Brief Q&A ##

-_italics_ How does it work?
+italics_ How does it work?

-*bold* During the evaluation process, the interpter passes around two continuations, one to execute upon success, another to execute if a failure is raised.
+During the evaluation process, the interpter passes around two continuations, one to execute upon success, another to execute if a failure is raised.
 Failurs are raised if amb is called with no arguments, or try-again is typed in the top level repl.
 For a detailed discussion of Scheme and non-determinism, see SICP chapter 4.3, from which this interpreter is derived.
 A link can be found here: mitpress.mit.edu/sicp/full-text/sicp/book/node88.html.

-_italics_ Why are there two versions?
+italics_ Why are there two versions?

-*bold*  ND-S was originally written in Python; however, due to the recursive nature of the interpterter, it will quickly cause Python to either reach it's recursion limit or segfault.
+ ND-S was originally written in Python; however, due to the recursive nature of the interpterter, it will quickly cause Python to either reach it's recursion limit or segfault.
 The Javascript version performs a little better, but still reaches the Javascript interpterter to reach it's recursion limit fairly quickly.

-_italics_ Is this a complete implementation of Scheme
+italics_ Is this a complete implementation of Scheme

-*bold* No.  As of this writing , cons, car, cdr, and null? remain to be implemented, as well as let expressions.
+No.  As of this writing , cons, car, cdr, and null? remain to be implemented, as well as let expressions.
 These will hopefully be forthcoming.